 INTERNET AND SEX CRIMES

-The Firm specializes in defending complex High Profile internet and sex crime allegations, specifically, Sexual Assault, Sexual Interference, Sexual Exploitation, Child Pornography, Voyeurism, Internet Luring and other Sex Crimes.
+The Firm defends complex High Profile internet and sex crime allegations, specifically, Sexual Assault, Sexual Interference, Sexual Exploitation, Child Pornography, Voyeurism, Internet Luring and other Sex Crimes.

 In November, 2013, Toronto Police announced the results of Project Spade, a three-year, international investigation involving the making and distribution of child exploitation material through sophisticated peer to peer file sharing software.

 The Firm defended Peel Regions largest Child Pornography sting in 2014 in its R. v.
 E.G. , where over half a million images of child sexual abuse material was recovered and hundreds of videos.

 The Firm has even attended Police Internet Crime Headquarters and directly handled their automated file sorting software used for categorizing various child pornography images and videos.
 The Firm has been involved in some Toronto’s largest child pornography busts and throughout Ontario.

 In the massive online child exploitation investigation, Ontario Provincial Police charged over 60 people and executed 99 search warrants across Ontario resulting in 249 charges.
 The investigation involved the collaboration of three separate law enforcement agencies, including one based out of the U.S.A., where sophisticated American law enforcement technology was used as part of the international collaborated Child Pornography crackdown.